DoSomething/contentful-prototype/docs/glossary.md

 ### Action

-Including `Action` in the name of your file means that component is correlated to a user taking an action within the context of a page in Contentful.
+Files defined as an `Action` are components correlated to a user taking an action within the context of a page in Contentful (`SocialDriveAction` or `PhotoSubmissionAction`).

 ### Artifact